FAQ’s

 What’s the best time to have a career counselling session for my teenager?

 Career counselling is a process, and no one size fits all.
-I see students throughout all their school years.
+I see students through all the school years.
 Having said that, there are more popular times to seek out career support.
-There are during Leaving Certificate subject choice, fifth and sixth year.
-My preference is for fifth year as at this stage students are getting clearer on their preferences.
+These are during Leaving Certificate subject choice, fifth and sixth year.
+My preference is for the second half of fifth year.
+At this stage students are getting clearer on their preferences.
 They have had some transition year experiences (work or volunteer experience).
-They also haven’t been drawn completely into the whirlwind that is sixth year.
-So, they have energy to engage in meaningful career conversations and research.
+They also haven’t been drawn completely into the whirlwind of sixth year.
+So, there’s energy to engage in meaningful career conversations and research.

 Do you help with leaving certificate subject choice?